 Frederic Mousseau, OI Policy Director, is the author of the Chapter III of the new World Disaster Report published by the International Federation of Red Cross and Red Crescent Societies (IFRC).
 This new report warns that the world's poorest people are at serious risk from rocketing food prices and volatile global markets.

-Food prices change in response to such things as natural shocks, energy prices, biofuels demand, speculation, and trade policy.
+Food prices change in response to such things as climatic shocks, energy prices, demand for biofuels, speculation, and trade policy.
 Oil price increases affect the price of fertilizers as well as the cost of shipping and transportation.
-The demand for biofuels such as corn ethanol has increased world demand for particular crops and changed crop distribution.
-Following the 2008 financial crisis, many investors shifted funds from mortgage markets to agriculture commodities creating another demand shock that increased commodity prices.
-Additionally, since the 1980s, many countries have moved from being self-sufficient to net food importers.
+Demand for biofuels such as corn ethanol increases world demand for particular crops and changes crop distribution.
+Following the 2008 financial crisis, many investors shifted funds from mortgage markets to agriculture commodities creating a demand shock that increased commodity prices.
+Additionally, since the 1980s, many countries have moved from self-sufficiency to being net food importers.
 This increases their exposure to supply and price risks instigated abroad.

 Achieving Regional Integration: The Key to Win the Fight Against Hunger in West Africa assesses the relevance and potential of regional institutions and mechanisms in reducing hunger and undernutrition in West Africa - where chronic hunger remains pervasive - decades after the devastating droughts of the 1970s.
 The report analyzes the role regional institutions have in the fight against hunger and argues that, despite weaknesses, the existence and commitment of regional institutions is key.

 High food prices in 2007-2008 threatened the livelihoods and food security of billions of people worldwide for whom getting enough food to eat was already a daily struggle.
 All over the world, individuals, civil society groups, governments and international organizations took action to cope with the crisis triggered by skyrocketing food prices.